 When we are building or prototyping a responsive website, we need to give the website a test in numerous viewport sizes to check to see if the layout and pages are displayed well.
-There are several ways in doing so: you can use Adobe Edge Inspect, XIP.io, a responsive bookmarklet, or a browser extension such as Dimensions for Chrome.
+There are several ways in doing so: you can use Adobe Edge Inspect or a browser extension such as Dimensions for Chrome.

 The problem is that these tools do not always work seamlessly in every case.
 Adobe Edge Inspect requires your laptop and mobile devices to be connected under the same wireless connection, XIP.io also requires your devices to connect to the Internet, and in my experience it is quite painful to debug responsive website under